jamiezolan/ISC2-CC-Exam-Study-Buddy/README.md

 Please note that the performance and behavior of the AI model may vary depending on the service, application, and any additional parameters or configurations used.

-Feel free to *try* it on GPT-3.5, but there may be unexpected results and behaviors.
+Feel free to *try* it on GPT-3.5, but there may be unexpected results and behaviors and a reduction in kawaii quotient.

 ## License